glazed-elite-developers/apey-eye/readme.md

 ## Resources

+With regard to syntax, the *Resources* are similar to *Models*, promoting greater ease of assimilation of concepts by developer.
+Offering a similar interface, the progression in learning to use the framework is greater.

 ### Class-based

 Resources are implemented through __classes__, existing direct correspondence between class methods and each type of methods of HTTP requests.
 So, there are one class method representing each of HTTP request that one resource can handle.